pontojasko/ainomeator/README.md

 - **503 / 429 Errors**: Gemini might return temporary rate limit errors.
 Reduce the parallel threads setting in the GUI.
 - **Invalid Python Path**: Ensure you restart Reaper or your computer after adding Python to your system PATH.

+---

+## License
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/pontojasko/ainomeator/blob/main/LICENSE) file for details.

+You can also read more about the license at the [official GNU website](https://www.gnu.org/licenses/gpl-3.0.html).